How is my tax calculated

 Low Income Tax Offset

 The Low Income Tax Offset is a tax rebate for individuals on low incomes.
-From 1 July 2013 the full offset is $445, with a withdrawal rate of 1.5 cents per dollar of income over $37,000, such that it cuts out at $66,667.
-Note that the amount of the LITO that is deducted from regular pay is 70% of the full benefit.
-The remaining 30% is paid following lodgment of an income tax return.
+From 1 July 2015 the full offset is $300, with a withdrawal rate of 1.0 cent per dollar of income over $37,000, such that it cuts out at $67,000.

 Superannuation is a pension scheme.
 It has a compulsory element where employers are required by law to pay a proportion of an employee's salary and wages (currently 9.25%) into a superannuation fund which can be accessed when the employee retires.
 Superannuation applies to all working Australians, except those earning less than $450 per month, or aged under 18 or over 70.
 Individuals can choose to make extra voluntary contributions to their superannuation and receive tax benefits for doing so.